 Step 1: Testing

-It’s important that the material provided for testing is exactly the same as the material used in production.
-Otherwise the final results will not be the same as the test.
+It’s important that the material provided for testing is exactly the same as the material used in production to ensure that the final results will be the same as the test.

 Step 2: Laser-Ready File

 Most of the artists I work with are not familiar with Illustrator, the vector-based program used to create laser-ready files.